jumalstarfoundry/candidatematcher/README.md

 Step 2 Update env variables
 ------------------------------------------------------------
-Open the file
+Open the file `meteorshim.js` to use your own MONGO_URL env variable MAIL_URL may also be added if needed.

-Step 2 Adding your Meteor App
+Step 3 Adding your Meteor App
 ------------------------------------------------------------
 Build your meteor app and un-bundle it into the openshift directory for pushing to OpenShift